rdong8/cpp_project/README.md

 ### Conan

 #### Profile

-If you haven't already, create a Conan profile, which can be done with:
+Check if you already have a Conan profile with `conan profile list`.
+If you haven't already made one, create one:

 ```bash
 make conan-profile
 ```

-Then, modify the `~/.conan2/profiles/default` profile generated to add a `[buildenv]` section, and put in your compiler and language configuration:
+Then, modify the `$(conan config home)/profiles/default` profile generated to add a `[buildenv]` section, and put in your compiler and language details:

 ```toml
 [buildenv]